Print

 4. Store for later: Spray a 9×13 baking dish with nonstick cooking spray.
 Transfer the stuffing to the prepared baking dish.
 Set aside to cool completely.
 Once cooled, tightly cover the baking dish with plastic wrap then foil.
 Refrigerate for up to 3 days.Partially assembled make ahead thanksgiving stuffing fills a large white ceramic baking dish that sits atop a light peach colored textured surface.
 The baking dish is partially covered with plastic wrap and aluminum foil and the words stuffing have been written on the outside of the foil in black permanent marker.
 The baking dish is surrounded by a black Sharpie marker, a small wooden pinch bowl filled with kosher salt, red and orange Fall florals, and a red muted linen napkin.

 6. Serving: If desired, transfer the warm stuffing to a large bowl or serving dish.
-Top with a sprinkling of finely chopped fresh herbs as desired, & serve alongside your roast turkey or roast chicken, mashed potatoes, & gravy.
+Top with a sprinkling of finely chopped fresh herbs as desired, and serve alongside your roast turkey or roast chicken, mashed potatoes, and gravy.
 Enjoy!A make ahead thanksgiving dinner is served atop a white dinner plate with a gold fork resting atop.
 The plate is filled with make ahead sweet potato casserole, make ahead thanksgiving stuffing, make ahead mashed potatoes with make ahead gravy, make ahead green bean casserole, and a few slices of carved turkey.
 The plate is surrounded by a red muted linen napkin, red and orange Fall florals, a small wooden pinch bowl filled with kosher salt, two amber colored drinking glasses, a white ceramic gravy boat, and a clean white dinner plate with a gold fork resting atop.

 Notes

 • Best bread for stuffing: We love to make this stuffing recipe using a softer French or Italian-style loaf.
-For an even heartier stuffing with slightly more crunch & crispy edges, try using a heartier loaf like sourdough or a “country” style French or Italian bread.
+For an even heartier stuffing with slightly more crunch and crispy edges, try using a heartier loaf like sourdough or a “country” style French or Italian bread.

 • Water chestnuts are an aquatic tuber (named after their chestnut-like appearance) indigenous to Southeast Asia.
 They are very mild in flavor, but have a wonderfully refreshing crunchy-crisp texture – my family loves to add it to softer dishes like stuffing for extra texture.
 Canned water chestnuts are readily available in most conventional grocery stores – find them in the “International” aisle near other Asian ingredients.
 If you prefer not to use water chestnuts, simply omit.

-• Storage & Reheating: Leftover reheated make ahead stuffing (i.e. prepared through Step 5 of Recipe Directions, above), will keep, stored in an airtight container in the refrigerator for up to 3 days.
+• Storage and Reheating: Leftover reheated make ahead stuffing (i.e. prepared through Step 5 of Recipe Directions, above), will keep, stored in an airtight container in the refrigerator for up to 3 days.
 Reheat in the microwave until warmed through.

 • Freezer Instructions: You can also freeze leftover stuffing.
 Transfer leftover stuffing to a freezer-safe container and freeze for up to 1 month.
 Thaw overnight in the refrigerator, then reheat in the microwave or oven until warmed through.